fabiosenracorrea/dynamodb-provider/docs/single-table/index.md

 - **TTL Support**: Built-in expiration handling
 - **Index Support**: Simplified secondary index operations

-## When to Use

-Use SingleTable for **single-table designs** where multiple entity types share one DynamoDB table:

-- ✅ Multiple entities in one table (Users, Orders, Products in `AppData`)
-- ✅ You want automatic key management
-- ✅ You use partition key + sort key patterns
-- ✅ You want cleaner returned items (no internal keys)

-If you're using **table-per-entity design**, use [Provider](/provider/) instead.

 For **complex entity relationships**, consider the [Schema](/schema/) layer.

 ## Requirements